-- Total number of dwellings taken with the sister applications exceeds the 150 houses proposed in the Local Plan - It is not sustainable development - The Council already has 7.5 year supply of deliverable housing - The proposed green belt boundary represents a very weak boundary with the Green Belt making Henbury more vulnerable to merger with Macclesfield - Density of housing is much higher and out of keeping with the surrounding area - This proposal will adversely affect air quality around Broken Cross and the health of residents, pedestrians and cyclists - The failure to address the air quality problem at 36-58 Broken Cross in pollution measurement and modelling has led to potentially misleading conclusions being drawn - Pedestrian flow surveys were carried out when a number of year groups were on leave due to exams - Will be very long waiting times for pedestrians which will be unsafe for school children - Traffic flows are inaccurate (and therefore the Air Quality modelling also) - The traffic assessment performed by CEC for Macclesfield in 2014 as part of the Local Plan production underestimated vehicle journey time during peal periods - Development numbers are far higher than when the production of the Local Plan was prepared and will have a greater impact on the local highway network - Proposals will result in congestion and rat-running - No consideration given to the impact ingress/egress at Tesco Express store at Broken Cross - Proposal will result in the loss of a tree planting scheme of 475 trees which will not be appropriately replaced - Proposal not in accordance with emerging SAPDP which notes government advice that there should be three replacement trees for every tree removed - Site is environmentally valuable it hosts/supports waterfowl, migratory birds, wildflowers, birds of prey, bats, great crested newts, and rare species as noted in Ecological Assessment. - Proposal would result in a biodiversity net loss - Site lies in a critical drainage area, is susceptible to surface water flooding.
+- The proposed green belt boundary represents a very weak boundary with the Green Belt making Henbury more vulnerable to merger with Macclesfield - Density of housing is much higher and out of keeping with the surrounding area - This proposal will adversely affect air quality around Broken Cross and the health of residents, pedestrians and cyclists - The failure to address the air quality problem at 36-58 Broken Cross in pollution measurement and modelling has led to potentially misleading conclusions being drawn - Pedestrian flow surveys were carried out when a number of year groups were on leave due to exams - Will be very long waiting times for pedestrians which will be unsafe for school children - Traffic flows are inaccurate (and therefore the Air Quality modelling also) - The traffic assessment performed by CEC for Macclesfield in 2014 as part of the Local Plan production underestimated vehicle journey time during peak periods - Development numbers are far higher than when the production of the Local Plan was prepared and will have a greater impact on the local highway network - Proposals will result in congestion and rat-running - No consideration given to the impact ingress/egress at Tesco Express store at Broken Cross - Proposal will result in the loss of a tree planting scheme of 475 trees which will not be appropriately replaced - Proposal not in accordance with emerging SAPDP which notes government advice that there should be three replacement trees for every tree removed - Site is environmentally valuable it hosts/supports waterfowl, migratory birds, wildflowers, birds of prey, bats, great crested newts, and rare species as noted in Ecological Assessment. - Proposal would result in a biodiversity net loss - Site lies in a critical drainage area, is susceptible to surface water flooding.
 FRA does not note presence of peat in area as noted in geo-environmental site assessment. - There is an oversubscription at area schools with no spare places at Whiley Road and Fallibroome Academy.
 Proposed development would have detrimental impact on education provision - Local infrastructure (schools, healthcare, utility supply etc.) cannot cope